niacobel/CHAINS/docs/source/abin_launcher.rendering.rst

 - The content needed to "fill" those templates with the information specific to each calculation, partially provided by a new YAML file, called the configuration file
 - The rendering function that will make the link between those two, i.e. filling the templates with the content

 Those elements are presented in more details in the following subsections.
+If you haven't consulted it yet, it is strongly suggested to take a look at the :doc:`basics.know` section, which contains tutorials that might prove helpful in your understanding of this section.

 ..
 Important::